olimorris/hledger-forecast/README.md

 - :book: Uses simple YAML files to generate forecasts which can be used with hledger
 - :date: Can smartly track forecasted transactions against actuals
-- :moneybag: Can apply modifiers such as inflation/deflation to forecasts
+- :moneybag: Can automatically apply modifiers such as inflation/deflation to forecasts
 - :heavy_dollar_sign: Full currency support (uses the [RubyMoney](https://github.com/RubyMoney/money) gem)
 - :computer: Simple and easy to use CLI
 - :chart_with_upwards_trend: Summarize your forecasts by period and category and output to the CLI